Neuroquila-n8fall/JunkersControl/README.md

 - Nick O'Leary and contributors of the PubSubClient library: https://github.com/knolleary/pubsubclient
 - Rop Gonggrijp and contributors of the ezTime library: https://github.com/ropg/ezTime
 - The maintainers of the ArduinoJSON library: https://arduinojson.org/
-- The maintainers of the Async ESP Webserver and AsyncTCP library: https://github.com/me-no-dev/ESPAsyncWebServer
+- The maintainers of the ESP32Async ESPAsyncWebServer and AsyncTCP libraries: https://github.com/ESP32Async/ESPAsyncWebServer
 - The Chart.js contributors.
 Chart.js 4.5.1 is bundled locally under the MIT license for dashboard history charts: https://www.chartjs.org/